Five signs of dog allergies you really need to know

 4. Runny eyes

 If your dog often rubs their face on the floor, or drags their face along the side of furniture, then this might be a sign that they have itchy eyes.
-Other key signs to watch out for include your dog squinting their eyes, pawing at their face, the whites of their eyes being red and inflamed and discharge coming from one or both eyes.
+Other key signs to watch out for include your dog squinting their eyes, pawing at their face, the whites of their eyes being red and inflamed and eye discharge in dogs coming from one or both eyes.

 5. Inflamed skin